tamizhvendan/tamizhvendan.github.com/source/_posts/2015-03-20-step-8-adding-shopping-cart.markdown

 > This is step 8 of my blog series on [Web Application Development in Fsharp using ASP.NET MVC]({% post_url 2014-12-10-web-application-development-in-fsharp-using-asp-dot-net-mvc %})

-In the [last blog post]({% post_url 2015-03-02-step-7-validation-and-error-handling-using-rop %}) we have seen how to do validation and error handling in fsharp and in this blog post we are going to add shopping cart to the phone-cat application that we are developing in this blog series.
-To keep this blog post simple we are going to see only adding an item to shopping cart.
-Remvoing an item from shopping cart is a straight forward implementation and I leave it to you as an exercise
+In the [last blog post]({% post_url 2015-03-02-step-7-validation-and-error-handling-using-rop %}) we have seen how to do validation and error handling in fsharp and in this blog post we are going to add shopping cart feature to the phone-cat application that we are developing in this blog series.
+To keep this blog post simple, we are going to see only adding an item to shopping cart.
+Remvoing an item from shopping cart is a straightforward implementation and I leave it to you as an exercise

 {% img /images/fsharp_phonecat/step_8/cart_intro.png %}